umangpincha/Stopwatch-Application/readme.md

 ![thumbnail](./Thumbnail.PNG)

-It took me around 1 hours to create this application.
+It took me around 1 hour to create this application.

 Technology Used:
 - HTML